amandaguglieri/hackinglife/docs/thick-applications/tca-attacking-thick-clients-applications.md

 Now, login into the app as a regular user and browse around.

-Now open the file with the logs of the application and, if you are lucky and debug mode is still on, you will be able to see some stuff such as SQL queries, decrypted database passwords, users, temp location of the ftp file...
+Open the file with the logs of the application and, if you are lucky and debug mode is still on, you will be able to see some stuff such as SQL queries, decrypted database passwords, users, temp location of the ftp file...

 ![graphic](../img/tca-52.png)